AresMUSH/aresmush.com/tutorials/config/fs3skills_chargen.md

 > 2 at 7 --> *NOT* OK  (even though you can have 2 above 6, only 1 of them may be at or above 7)
 >
 > 2 at 6, 1 at 7 --> *NOT* OK (you can only have 2 skills total at or above 6)

+{% note %}
+This limit only applies during chargen.
+Players can raise skills beyond this level with XP.
+{% endnote %}

 ## starting_skills